appsmithorg/appsmith-docs/core-concepts/access-control.md

 ---
 description: >-
-  External users cannot access applications built on appsmith unless they are invited to the organisation
+  External users cannot access applications built on Appsmith unless they are invited to the organisation
 ---